 Note: If you manually mark your orders or items as shipped EFS will be unable to update them with tracking numbers.

 Our integration module can update the stock counts of your Shopify products with the available warehouse quantity.
 At the scheduled inventory sync intervals the FCP will sync inventory for only items that have had a change in inventory count since the last sync.

 Our standalone Inventory Sync Guide will walk you through setting up Inventory Syncing after you successfully add the Integration to your FCP Account.

-Individual settings and their effects are shown below.
+Individual settings and their effects are as folllows:

 Product Published Status Allows you to filter hidden items from your 'View Items' list in the FCP.

-History A default value of 3 will be filled in if you do not edit this section when initially setting up the integration through the eFulfillment App in Shopify.
+History describes the age of the order in days.
+A default value of 3 will be filled in if you do not edit this section when initially setting up the integration through the eFulfillment App in Shopify.
 You can set this to any value from 1-15 at the time of setup.

 Fulfillment Status is the shipping status of the orders we will retrieve from Shopify.
 The most common setting is “unshipped”.